doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 Notice we need to specify both the **registry** and **repository** prefix explicitly in the image identifier.
 It's not normalised for Dockerhub.
 Indeed, the normalisation to docker.io and library are historical hangovers from the era when Docker's official images on Dockerhub were the only game in town.

+## Q: How Do We Use The Private Registry?

 Imagine if you wanna experiment with a helm chart that has a bunch of container images whose default registry is Dockerhub.

 One drawback here is that you need to change all the image refs you don't know about up front!
 Its hard to experiment!